-Art of Change: New Directions of China is on at the leading gallery until December 9th and is perfect for performance art fans staying at central London hotels.
+Art of Change: New Directions of China is on at the leading gallery until December 9th and is perfect for performance art fans staying at Mayfair hotels London.

 All of the work has been picked from the last 30 years and aims to challenge the traditional Chinese art establishment – which has often controversially banned performance and installation pieces from events in China.